 Maryland Music Educators Association (MMEA) is the professional association for the school music teachers of Maryland.
 MMEA is a 501 (c)(3) not-for-profit association incorporated in the State of Maryland.
 MMEA's mission is to advance music education in Maryland schools.
 We do this by providing professional development for music teachers, involving students and teachers in opportunities for excellence through state-wide music activities and events, and serving as an advocate for music education.

 MMEA provides student and teacher enrichment by sponsoring numerous student activities.
 The association has 8 annual All State music groups (Senior Band, Senior Mixed Chorus, Senior Treble Chorus, Senior Jazz Band, Senior Orchestra, Junior Band, Junior Chorus and Junior Orchestra) which are drawn from the entire state.
-A rigorous audition process selects about 920 students from the 6,000 to 7,000 students in secondary school music programs who audition for the groups.
+A rigorous audition process selects nearly 1,000 students from the 7,000 students in secondary school music programs who audition for the groups.
 The student musicians spend several weeks in individual preparation and then come together for three days of intense rehearsals with a nationally known conductor.
 The sessions are open for teacher observation.

-MMEA sponsors district and state Solo and Ensemble events.
+MMEA sponsors state Solo and Ensemble events.
 Students play prepared, graded selections for an adjudicator, giving them feedback on their performance as soloists or as members of small ensembles.
 Those who qualify at a district event by earning the highest rating may go on the State event.
 The State Solo and Ensemble events hear performances from nearly 6,000 students.

 MMEA provides in-service networking and professional learning for music teachers.
-Join our In-Service Day in November and exciting two-day conference in February .
+Join our In-Service Day in the fall and exciting two-day annual conference in February or March.
 Nationally, regionally and locally recognized clinicians provide sessions that focus on every level of the profession -- early childhood through university level instruction, including special learners and at all content areas -- band, chorus, general, orchestra, theory, history, technology, and world music.